TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

     - Restart the match if you kick because of a ban
 - on ranked start and just restart the match inconsequentially

-- color wave "ranked" for server list entries

 - note a match freeze could occur during a sensitive moment like bomb defusing
     - We might make defusing a toggle later to avoid accidents
         - Easier to press H/G too
     - Though we could skip freezing if the character who disconnected is dead
     - Right now let's only implement freezing on the next round

-- Let's save all matches to the database just in case we later want to analyze the data

 - Add gamer role to discord to be pinged by server-monitor
     - only new server/connect notifs